MrHaila/haila-fi/README.md

 stat -f%z ~/Desktop/environment_processed.dds
 ```

-_note: stat -f%z is specific to the version that ships with MacOS as of 10.14.3_
+Note: stat -f%z is specific to the version that ships with MacOS as of 10.14.3

 ## License